mees-van-wel/hexa-center-website/src/routes/guide/scheduling/calendar/index.md

 Upon saving the appointment it will immediately show up in the selected user's calendar.

-## 3. Editing appointments
+## 4. Editing appointments

-To edit an existing appointment, select it from the calendar overview screen.
-A new window will now open allowing you to make changes to the appointment.
-Click on the `+ Save` button to save your changes.
+Editing existing appointments is straightforward.
+Select the appointment from the calendar overview, make the necessary changes, and save with a click on the + Save button.

 ![Calendar editing appointments](/images/guide/calendar-edit-appointment.jpg "Calendar editing appointments")

-## 4. Deleting appointments
+## 5. Deleting appointments

 To delete an existing appointment, select it from the calendar overview screen.
 Click on the `delete` button to permanently delete the appointment.